hannobraun/hanno.braun-odw.eu/content/notes/code-cad-advantages/index.md

 ### The Disadvantage

-There is one glaring disadvantage, of course: To use Code-CAD, you have to know how to program.
+There is one glaring disadvantage, of course: To use Code-CAD, you have to know how to write code.
 And while that is a very useful skill to have in general, not everyone wants to invest the effort into learning that.

 This is somewhat offset by the fact that learning a non-trivial GUI-based CAD application is also not easy.
 But if you're already proficient in a CAD program that you're reasonably happy with, learning a completely new skill to switch to something else might not be the best use of your time.